 Browse by jurisdiction

 Is there a particular tax haven or secrecy jurisdiction you’re curious about?
-You can browse all the companies registered in one of 38 jurisdictions included in our data using the “Search by jurisdictions” tab on the homepage of the database.
-Click on the tab, then select the jurisdiction you are looking for from the dropdown menu.
+You can browse all the companies registered in one of the jurisdictions included in our data using the “Search by jurisdictions” filter.
+Click on the tab, then select the jurisdiction from the drop-down menu.
 Leave the search box blank and hit “Search.”

 You can also switch between the jurisdictions using the “Filter by jurisdiction” menu on the right menu.
-Visit our special Panama Papers blog post for more information about how secretive some of these jurisdictions.
+Read more about how secretive some of these jurisdictions are here.

 We encourage you to be careful when describing the information contained in this database.
-There are legitimate uses for offshore companies and trusts and we do not intend to suggest or imply that any persons, companies or other entities have broken the law or otherwise acted improperly.
+There are legitimate uses for offshore companies and trusts, and we do not intend to suggest or imply that any people, companies or other entities have broken the law or otherwise acted improperly.
 In addition, many people and entities have the same or similar names.
 We suggest you confirm the identities of any individuals or entities located in the database based on addresses or other identifiable information.
+In the case of the data leaked from company registries as part of the Paradise Papers investigation, entities registered in those jurisdictions didn’t necessarily use offshore services providers.
+Some are local businesses.
+ICIJ believes that the publication of the registries helps provide more transparency to the general public.

 In addition to using the online Offshore Leaks database, you can also download the full dataset and explore all the data on your computer.
 We are making the raw data available for download here.

-ICIJ has been investigating the offshore economy for more than four years and we’re going to keep digging into these leaked files.
-We welcome any tips you may find searching this database, please send them to us here.
-If you wish to use a more secure method to contact us or want to share sensitive information, please consider using an alternative method, such as encrypted email or Secure Drop.
+ICIJ has been investigating the offshore economy for more than nine years, and will keep digging into these leaked files.
+We welcome any tips you may find searching this database.
+Please send them to us here.
+If you wish to use a more secure method to contact us or want to share sensitive information, please consider using an alternative method, such as encrypted email or messaging.
 More details are available here.